iago-silva/service_it/README.md

 class Foo < ServiceIt::Base
   def perform
     # put your logic here
-    # you can use params that became instance variables
+    # you can use params that became variables
   end
 end
 ```